Skip to Main Content

 Veterinary Technology

-The veterinarians at Badger Veterinary Hospital & Equine Services use the diagnostic tests and tools found in our in-house veterinary labs to accurately diagnose medical conditions.
-We create treatment plans for small animals and equine patients from across Southern Wisconsin.
+The veterinarians at Badger Veterinary Hospital use the diagnostic tests and tools found in our in-house veterinary labs to accurately diagnose medical conditions.
+We create treatment plans for small animals from across Southern Wisconsin.

 Veterinary Diagnostic Lab